finale-lua/lua-scripts/docs/rgp-lua.md

 ### The 'finale' namespace

-All functionality that accesses Finale through the [Lua/PDK Framework](https://pdk.finalelua.com/) resides within the `finale` namespace.
+All functionality that accesses Finale through the [Finale PDK Framework](https://pdk.finalelua.com/) resides within the `finale` namespace.
 (Namespaces use the dot separator.)

 For example: